Carbon-Negative

 Criteria

-Every ton of CO2 removed is certified by top third-party standard groups including Verra, American Carbon Registry, Carbon Action Reserve, and Gold Standard.
+Every ton of CO₂ removed is certified by top third-party registries including Verra and the Climate Action Reserve.

 Step 3: Building a More Sustainable Future